Vchitect/Latte/README.md

 videos = pipe(prompt, video_length=video_length, output_type='pt').frames.cpu()
 ```

+- (🔥 New) **Jun 26, 2024** 💥 Latte is supported by [VideoSys](https://github.com/NUS-HPC-AI-Lab/VideoSys), which is a user-friendly, high-performance infrastructure for video generation.

 - (🔥 New) **May 23, 2024** 💥 **Latte-1** is released!
 Pre-trained model can be downloaded [here](https://huggingface.co/maxin-cn/Latte-1/tree/main/transformer). **We support both T2V and T2I**.
 Please run `bash sample/t2v.sh` and `bash sample/t2i.sh` respectively.

 <!--